 - ensure that staff making use of social media are aware of the standards and processes that are in place, and are using the most appropriate channels

 - assess how your expectations on the use of social media apply to ‘personal’ or ‘non-business’ accounts

 - protect your practice's reputation from inappropriate use of social media

 For smaller practices, it may not be necessary to have a written policy in place.
 However, you should note the points outlined below and think about electing one individual to be responsible for overseeing social media activity within your practice.

 6.2 What a social media policy should include

-- Goals: Once you have defined the goals for your social media activity, how will they be measured?
-Various ways: Klout, Kred, impressions, Facebook insights, etc
+Once you’ve defined the goals for your social media activity, how will they be measured?
+There are various ways, including Klout, Kred, impressions and Facebook insights.

 - details of how these guidelines will be communicated to those participating in social media